Main Menu

 Description: Description: Belize

 Belize is a source, transit, and destination country for men, women, and children trafficked for the purposes of commercial sexual exploitation and forced labor.
-The most common form of trafficking in Belize is the internal sex trafficking of minors, particularly situations where poor families push their school-aged daughters to provide sexual favors to wealthy older men in exchange for school fees, money, and gifts.. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here or a-full TIP Report here
+The most common form of trafficking in Belize is the internal sex trafficking of minors, particularly situations where poor families push their school-aged daughters to provide sexual favors to wealthy older men in exchange for school fees, money, and gifts.. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here or the full TIP Report here

 CAUTION: The following links have been culled from the web to illuminate the situation in Belize.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to verify their authenticity or to validate their content.